Failed, Silenced, Erased - How Telford’s Institutions Betrayed My Children

 They pushed my children out of education, knowing we had nowhere else to go.

-They didn’t just fail us.
-Their actions resulted in direct harm to my children.
+This wasn’t just failure.
+Their actions caused direct harm to my children.

 They took my daughter’s future.